mtugnoli/ZacCAD/README.md

 # ZacCAD
-ZacCAD is developed on the basis of LitCAD.
+ZacCAD is developed on the basis of SharpCAD.
 It is a very simple 2D CAD drawing application developed by C#.

 ![cover](doc/images/zaccad.png)